jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-claude-automator/automation.md

     }

     private void getClaudeWorking() {
-        // Task runs after state validation
+        // Task runs AFTER automatic state validation
+        // The scheduler has already verified "Prompt" and "Working" states
-        // States are guaranteed to be checked/rebuilt if (selectClaudePrompt()) {
+        // No need to manually check states - they're guaranteed to be active if (selectClaudePrompt()) {
             checkClaudeIconStatus();
         }